Transitional Conditional Independence: Transitional Probability Theory

 \end{enumerate} \end{Rem}

-The relation $\ismapof_\Kk$ satisfies the following rules, from which ``product extension'' is the most important one.
-The lack of this rule for $\ismapof_\Kk^\ast$ is the reason we will stick to $\ismapof_\Kk$ later on.
+The relation $\ismapof_\Kk$ satisfies the following rules, of which ``product extension'' is the most important one --- it is exactly the rule that $\ismapof_\Kk^\ast$ lacks, which is why we work with $\ismapof_\Kk$ throughout and introduced $\ismapof_\Kk^\ast$ only for the comparison in \Cref{sec:main:comparison}.